NenadGvozdenac/GW2_DiscordBot/README.md

 - A sheet is stored in the database of the server.
 All data is saved there, if need comes that it should be retrieved.

 - `/qtpfires`, gives the picture of the qadim the peerless fires that are optimal.

-# Previous update: v2.1.0
-- Added an AUTOUPLOADER that works on the basis of Client-Server.
-- On the hosting server, there exists a possibility to have a server.
-A server is hosted on a certain port.
-- The server can be created by doing `/startstaticraid`, which makes the server active.
-- Upon doing `/stopstaticraid`, the server deactivates.
-- This server is one of the features for automatic uploading logs.
-- A client application (also made), sends the log to the server via a link.
-- Server responds if they got the file, and if the return is **200**, log is uploaded to a discord text channel.

 # Features
 - This bot comes with many features.